Tochukz/Terraform/sample-projects/advanced-container/readme.md

 ### Setup
 __ECR Repository__
 Before the configuration can be deployed, an ECR repository must have been configured.
 This ECR repository URL must be used for the `ecr_repository_url` variable.
-You can create your reposotory and push an image to it by going through the following steps.
+You can create your repository and push an image to it by going through the following steps.

 1. Create a repository
 ```bash